-This article will outline the Energy Price Guarantee, a new measure announced by the Government on the 8th of September to provide further support for energy customers.
-This is in addition to the Energy Bill Support Scheme.
+This article will outline the Energy Price Guarantee, a measure announced by the Government on 8 September 2022 (and updated on 15 March 2023) to provide further support for energy customers.

 The Energy Price Guarantee (EPG) and Government Energy Price Guarantee (GEPG) are the same thing, you may have heard the name used interchangeably in the media or publications.